chalcedonyt/laravel-specification/README.md

 ```
 ## Change log

+* 0.4.1 Tweaked the generated views to use camel_case on any parameters.
 * 0.4 Updated console command.
 You may now specify constructor parameters for the specification generator  by entering the `--parameters` flag
 * 0.3 Removed functionality to type-hint the argument to isSatisfiedBy, as PHP doesn't allow overloading abstract methods.
 * 0.2 Added `remainderUnsatisfiedBy` functions